maazbsn-cmyk/clinical-data-review/README.md

 ## H. Clinical Governance & Compliance
 **The Role of the Disclaimer Modal**

 In real-world healthcare software deployment, patient safety and medical-legal liability are primary concerns.
 The mandatory "Clinical Use Disclaimer" integrated into this application serves three critical real-world functions:
 1. **Mitigating Automation Bias:** It acts as a psychological pause, forcing junior clinicians to acknowledge that the AI is a decision-support tool, not an absolute diagnostic authority.
 2. **Defining Scope of Practice:** It explicitly states that the application does not supersede or replace attending physician orders.
 3. **Legal Risk Management:** It establishes a base Terms of Service, protecting the institution and the developer from liability by requiring users to independently verify all AI-generated protocols against established hospital guidelines prior to clinical application.

+---
-Disclaimer: This application is designed strictly for educational and academic use.
+*Disclaimer: This application is designed strictly for educational and academic use.
 It does not replace professional medical judgment, diagnosis, or treatment.
-Always correlate AI-generated insights with established clinical protocols and attending physician orders.
+Always correlate AI-generated insights with established clinical protocols and attending physician orders.*